occopus/docs/sphinx/source/packages.rst

     Depends      all OCCO packages
     Repository   https://gitlab.lpds.sztaki.hu/cloud-orchestrator/occo-demo
     Description  | This package contains code that glues the packages of OCCO
-                 | together.
-It is not intended to be released.
+                 | together into working example application.
+It is not intended
+                 | to be released.
                  |
                  | This package can be used for experimenting, developing
                  | prototype code, integrating components, integration testing,